shixiao/cs426-spring2022-labs/lab3/lab3.md

 for both User and VideoService.

 Rebuild and re-push your package to the registry, then run `kubectl rollout restart deploy/video-rec-service` to restart and pickup the changes.
-Re-run the steps from **C2** to send some load requests to your server and view the load distribution among the backends in Grafana.
+Re-run the steps from **C2** to send some load requests to your server and view the load distribution among the backends in Grafana. **Please leave your VideoRecService running**

 **Discussion**: What does the load distribution look like with a client pool size of 4?
 What would you expect to happen if you used 1 client?
 How about 8?
 Note this down under section **C3** in